 I moved the beam to that area of the rocky wall, and it stirred and shifted.
 The stone swelled, taking shape.
 Two eyes became visible out of the rock, glaring at me.
 I saw the whites of the eyes and black irises.
 The shape on the wall took a 3-D, frieze-like effect and a face became defined, the irises clearer.
 Its head was tilted down, but it looked up at me.
 An entire black figure, roughly six-foot tall, stepped out of the solid rock, two horns protruding from its head.

 Wasting no more time I immediately turned, running down the dark corridor with the book in one hand and the flashlight in the other.
-My footsteps rang loud in the tunnel as I ran upward on the slope of the path paying no attention to the rats at my feet.
+My footsteps rang loud in the tunnel as I ran as fast as I could upward on the slope of the path paying no attention to the rats at my feet.
 Not once did I look behind.
 The light from the basement ahead made its way through the dark corridor as a glimmer of hope.

 I stepped back into Sandy’s art studio in the basement, put the flashlight and book on the floor and pushed the brick door to the passage forward until it shut completely.
 The brick wall was back in place, blocking the entrance.